binorchen/AIFNET/README.md

 python test.py -d [name of your test set] -r [rows] -c [columns] -gt [1: have ground truth; 0: no ground truth] -p [path to your testing image] -gtp [path to your ground truth image if you have]
 ```

-Please note spatial resolution of image sourced from DPD dataset has been reduced when tested on AIFNet since it has limitation dealing with very high-resolution defocused image.
+Please note that the spatial resolution of image sourced from DPD dataset has been reduced when tested on AIFNet since it has limitation dealing with very high-resolution defocused image.

 ## Relevant datasets